 Harnessing the Dragon Energy,

 Welcome back to another exciting edition of ask me anything.
 We have a thriver out there by the name of Jeff who lives in east Tennessee.
 Who sent us the following question there to our business coach studio.
 So my friend.
 Let’s hear it.
 Alright, so jeff asks, he says, so I’m one of those ignorant people who know very little about money in terms of business.
 Here is what I do know.
 Don’t spend more than you earn, have no debt in.
 Save all you can.
 These things.
 My wife and I have done very well.
 I’m looking to start a business in the next six months and I fear I understand too little about money.
-I intentionally want to be one of the 10 percent of business of businesses who do survive and want to be in the five and 10 percent of businesses who thrive.
+I intentionally want to be one of the 10 percent of business podcasts and of businesses who do survive and want to be in the five and 10 percent of businesses who thrive.
 Okay, so let’s go through now.
 He has a lot of questions here.